CartoDB/analytics-toolbox-core/modules/transformations/redshift/doc/ST_CENTERMEDIAN.md

 **Description**

-Takes a FeatureCollection of points and calculates the median center, algorithimically.
-The median center is understood as the point that is requires the least total travel from all other points.
+Takes a FeatureCollection of points as input and calculates the median center, algorithmically.
+The median center is understood as the point that requires the least total travel from all other points.

-* `geom`: `GEOMETRY` feature to be centered.
+* `geom`: `GEOMETRY` for which to compute the median center.

 **Return type**